colinprize/HitchHiker/journals/jonathan-pinon.md

 were created and how they interacted with my database.

-It was a tough week, somethings clicked more but overall, I felt pretty confident in my understanding on how Fast API is working.
+It was a tough week, some things clicked more but overall I felt pretty confident in my understanding on how Fast API is working.
 Some minor confusion in the update user but at the end of the day it was just a missplaced comma.